workla/SimpleTweet/README.md

 ## Notes

 I had challenges implementing the character counter.
 The walkthrough suggested wrapping the edit text in a textinputlayout but that seemed to not work, with android studio saying it didn't recognize the layout.
+I also had trouble wanting to change the default menu bar to have a logo instead of the name SimpleTweet.
+I want to implement the toolbar option in the future.

 ## Open-source libraries used